Sliick / Articles / Product

 SectionGroup of blocks with optional padding and “start on new page” behaviour.

-CalloutSection variant with a tinted background and a coloured left bar (Captivating-v1).
+CalloutSection variant with a tinted background and a coloured left bar.

 Show if (cond)Conditionally renders its children based on parent-record data.